roo2/buying-bitcoin-aus/readme.md

 * find a bitcoin ATM,
 * **use an exchange.**

-This covers buying bitcoin from the exchange called, "the independent reserve".
-There are quite a few other exchanges but this one has a good rate, is big and sells ethereum.
+This covers buying bitcoin from one exchange called, "the independent reserve".
+There are quite a few other exchanges but this one has a good rate, is big and also sells ethereum.

 Positives:
 * Good rate for bitcoin.
-* Dealing with a large established business.
+* A large established business.
-* Can buy Ethereum in the same place
+* You can buy Ethereum in the same place
 * You don't have to download bitcoin software right away

 Negatives: